NSAIDs Exacerbated Respiratory Disease (N-ERD)

-Department of Immunology, Rheumatology and Allergy
+Professor and Chairman, Department of Immunology, and Allergy,

-Medical University of Lódz
+Medical University of Łódź, Poland

 Other arachidonic acid metabolites generated by the 5-lipoxygenase pathway have been associated with aspirin-hypersensitivity.
 For example, aspirin triggers 15-HETE generation in nasal polyp epithelial cells and peripheral blood leukocytes from aspirin-intolerant but not aspirin-tolerant patients suggesting the presence of a specific abnormality of the 15-LOX pathway in these patients.
 Upregulation of 15-lipoxygenase and decreased production of lipoxin A4, an anti-inflammatory 15-LO metabolite found in leukocytes and nasal polyp tissue from ASA-intolerant patients, further points to a distinctive but not yet understood role for the 15-lipoxygenase pathway17.

-In vitro tests which could distinguish aspirin-tolerant from aspirin-intolerant individuals are currently under investigation.
+Currently none of available in vitro methods that have been proposed to confirm NSAIDs hypersensitivity can be recommended for routine diagnosis.
 Although a few studies demonstrate that aspirin triggers the release of LTC4 from peripheral blood leukocytes (PBL), the differences between ASA-intolerant and ASA-tolerant subjects are only quantitative and not always reproducible.
-Similarly, basophil activation test based on cytofluorimetric measurement of surface CD63 or CD203c molecules upon stimulation with aspirin or other NSAIDs do not yield consistent results in discriminating AERD from ASA-tolerant asthmatics (16).
-Aspirin triggers 15-HETE generation in nasal polyp epithelial cells and peripheral blood leukocytes from aspirin-intolerant but not aspirin-tolerant patients suggesting the presence of a specific abnormality of the 15-LOX pathway in these patients (17).
-Preliminary reports suggested that The Aspirin Sensitive Patient Identification Test (ASPITest®), based on 15-HETE release measurement from PBL, may be also useful to confirm the history of aspirin-intolerance; however, further studies are required to confirm a discriminative value of this test (18, 19).
+Basophil activation test based on cytofluorimetric measurement of surface CD63 or CD203c molecules upon stimulation with aspirin or other NSAIDs do not yield consistent results in discriminating N-ERD from ASA-tolerant asthmatics22.
+Similarly, the Aspirin Sensitive Patient Identification Test (ASPITest®), based on 15-HETE release measurement from PBL, has not yet been validated for the diagnosis of aspirin-hypersensitivity23.

 Avoidance of NSAIDs and use of alternative analgesics